andreistefanciprian/terraform-kubernetes-gke-cluster/readme.md

 This repository contains Terraform code that automate the provisioning of a GKE cluster and associated resources on Google Cloud Platform (GCP).

 The primary components include:
-* Private GKE Cluster with Public Endpoint: A Kubernetes cluster that's private with a publically accessible endpoint.
+* Private GKE Cluster with Public Endpoint and Workload Identity enabled.
+* Google Artifact Registry (GAR):
-* Artifact Registry: A Docker and Helm chart registry that integrates with [Github Actions Pipeline](https://github.com/andreistefanciprian/go-demo-app) for a demo app.
+    * A Docker and Helm chart registry that integrates with [Github Actions Pipeline](https://github.com/andreistefanciprian/go-demo-app) for a demo app.
+    * Authentication to GAR from the Github Actions Runner is done via [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation)
 * Firewall Rules: Network rules that enable specific traffic patterns, including internet access from private nodes, Istio auto-injection, and SSH connectivity for debugging.
+* [GKE Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity) enabled and used by a Kubernetes workload to impersonate an IAM Service Account and access secrets in Google Secrets Manager

 Note: The firewall rules to enable internet access from private nodes and SSH connectivity are primarily for testing and debugging.
 Avoid enabling these rules in a production environment.